fuser

 /bin/fuser:

-Check return code: a non-zero return code if none of the specified files is accessed or in case of a fatal error
+Return Code: non-zero if none of the specified files is accessed or fatal error.

 | -m name --mount name file on a mounted file system or a block device that is mounted.